When considering selling antiques at auction you should be aware that there are a great many local, national and international auction houses.

 Payment will not take place until after the sale has finished and the buyer has paid for the item.

 Timescales can be as quick as a week later or as late as the end of the month following the sale.
-So always check and be sure you know how long it will be before you get your money.

-register their details and obtain a bidding card or bidding number.
+On arrival at the auctioneers premises serious buyers will immediately register their details and obtain a bidding card or bidding number.

 Experienced buyers will almost always arrive early to reserve a seat, as space is usually taken up with goods and buyers have to fit in where they can.
 The seats available are usually in short supply and are usually for sale.